n-of-one/attack_vector_2/features/features/scripts/effects.md

 ## Capabilities
 - Rotates through: Word Search → Tangle → Netwalk → Sweeper → Word Search
-- Only works on ICE that hasn't been hacked yet
 - Generates a new puzzle of the new type

 ---